“Do not be afraid of their faces, for I am with you….” (Jeremiah 1:8).

 Be strong in the Lord, Christian, whether you are a member or a leader or sometimes both.
 Remember, we shall all stand before the Judgement Seat of Christ.

 When you see the Lord, you will never be ashamed of those times you stood strong for Him and resisted pressure to back down for fear of losing an income, losing some members, losing prestige, or losing your career.
-What will cause you to drop your head in shame are all the times you caved to the loudest voice, the strongest personality, the greatest fear.
+What will cause you to drop your head in shame are all the times you caved to the loudest voice, the strongest personality, the biggest bully, the greatest fear.

 Let’s get it right, pastor.
 God bless you.